Tanmayakaranth/tanmayakaranth.github.io/README.md

 `C` `FUSE 3` `Linux` `File Systems` `System Calls` `Copy-on-Write` `UnionFS` `Shell Scripting`

-- Developed a user-space Union File System using FUSE 3 and C, combining read-only and read-write directory layers into a unified virtual filesystem similar to container storage architectures.
+- Developed a **user-space Union File System** **using FUSE 3 and C**, combining read-only and read-write directory layers into a unified virtual filesystem similar to **container storage architectures**.
-- Implemented layer resolution logic that prioritizes the upper layer while falling back to the lower layer, providing users with a seamless merged filesystem view.
+- Implemented** layer resolution logic** that prioritizes the upper layer while falling back to the lower layer, providing users with a seamless merged filesystem view.
-- Implemented Copy-on-Write (CoW) semantics to copy lower-layer files into the writable upper layer before modification, preserving the original base layer.
+- Implemented **Copy-on-Write (CoW)** semantics to copy lower-layer files into the writable upper layer before modification, preserving the original base layer.
-- Implemented whiteout-based deletion, allowing files from the read-only layer to be logically deleted without modifying the underlying base filesystem.
+- Implemented **whiteout-based deletion**, allowing files from the read-only layer to be logically deleted without modifying the underlying base filesystem.
-- Supported core filesystem operations including file reads/writes, creation, directory creation, metadata retrieval, merged directory listing, and deletion, with automated testing for layer visibility, CoW, and whiteout behavior.
+- Supported core filesystem operations including **file reads/writes, creation, directory creation, metadata retrieval, merged directory listing, and deletion**, with automated testing for layer visibility, CoW, and whiteout behavior.

 ---